winterdrive/virtual-tabs/readme.md

 ### Basic Usage

+**Creating and Managing Groups:**

 * Click the "Virtual Tabs" icon in the Activity Bar to open the view
 * Right-click to create a new group
 * Drag files into the group
 * Right-click group → Auto-group by extension

+**Sorting Files (v0.1.0):**

+* Right-click a group → "Sort Files" submenu
+* Choose sorting method: Name, Path, Extension, or Modified Time
+* Use "Toggle Sort Order" to switch between ascending/descending
+* Use "Clear Sorting" to restore original insertion order

+**Auto-Group by Date (v0.1.0):**

+* Right-click a group → "Auto Group by Modified Date"
+* Files will be automatically organized into sub-groups:
+  * Modified: Today
+  * Modified: Yesterday
+  * Modified: This Week
+  * Modified: Last Week
+  * Modified: This Month
+  * Modified: Older

 * Change VS Code locale to switch language

 ---